Keeping Warm On An Air Mattress

 Cot-style Air Mattresses

-If you want something more on the luxurious side, that will keep you warm, a cot-style air mattress will do the trick.
-The heat saving benefit comes from the raised bed.
+The heat-saving benefit comes from the raised bed.
 When the air mattress is off the ground, it is not as susceptible to the bone-chilling temperatures of the floor.

-Thinking outside the Box… Or Mattress
+Thinking Outside the Box… Or Mattress

-Lastly, but not least, changing variables around the bed can help you stay warm on your air mattress.
+Last, changing variables around the bed can help you stay warm on your air mattress.
 Follow these few tips to save heat.

 Placement

-Make sure your mattress is placed as far away as possible from windows, doors to the outside and other drafty areas.
 This will reduce the cold air inside your mattress.
-If you’re in a tent, position the air mattress in the middle.
+Position the air mattress in the middle if you’re in a tent.
 Cold moisture can seep through the tent when your mattress is pushed up against the side.

 Get It Off The Floor

 Raising an air mattress off of the floor is a good way to keep the air inside of it from cooling down (especially if it’s a hard floor).
-While this may not be an option on a camping trip, if you’re setting up an air bed in your home it’s something to consider.

 Hot Water Bottle